rackerlabs/docs-portal-onboarding-guide/docs/administrative/change_cloud_account_owner.rst

 .. image:: accountsetting.png
    :width: 590
-   :alt: accountsetting
+   :alt: account setting

 **Step 3** In Account Settings page, click **update** next to **Account Owner**.

 .. image:: updateowner.png
    :width: 656
-   :alt: updateowner
+   :alt: update owner

 **Step 3** In Update Account Owner page, select a **User** from the User list to be assigned as New Account Owner.
 Fill in the address details of Account Owner and click **Submit**.

 .. image:: selectownernew.png
    :width: 553
-   :alt: selectownernew
+   :alt: select owner new

 **Step 5** Click **Confirm** to change the **Primary Account Owner**.

 .. image:: confirmnewowner.png
    :width: 793
-   :alt: confirmnewowner
+   :alt: confirm new owner